hed-standard/hed-specification/docs/source/03_HED_formats.md

 Additional details about HED schema format can be found in appendix [**A. Schema format details**](./Appendix_A.md)

-### 3.1.1 Official schema releases
+### 3.1.1.
+Official schema releases

 The HED ecosystem supports a standard base schema and additional discipline-specific library schemas.
 (See the [**expandable schema viewer**](https://www.hedtags.org/display_hed.html) to explore existing schemas.)

-Releases of the HED standard schema are stored in [**standard_schema/hedxml**](https://github.com/hed-standard/hed-schemas/tree/main/standard_schema/hedxml) directory of the [**hed-schemas**](https://github.com/hed-standard/hed-schemas) repository.
+Releases of the HED standard base schema are stored in [**standard_schema/hedxml**](https://github.com/hed-standard/hed-schemas/tree/main/standard_schema/hedxml) directory of the [**hed-schemas**](https://github.com/hed-standard/hed-schemas) repository.

-Releases of a HED library schema are stored in a subdirectory of [**library_schemas**](https://github.com/hed-standard/hed-schemas/tree/main/library_schemas) whose name is the library name.
+Releases of a HED library schemas are stored in a subdirectory of [**library_schemas**](https://github.com/hed-standard/hed-schemas/tree/main/library_schemas) whose name is the library name.

-### 3.1.2 Schema layout overview
+### 3.1.2.
+Schema layout overview

 Schemas can be specified in either `.mediawiki` or `.xml` format.
 [**Online tools**](https://hedtools.ucsd.edu/hed/schema)